ben18785/distribution-zoo/README.md

 # The distribution zoo
 App to view distribution properties and access dynamic code in R, Python, Matlab, Mathematica and Stan.
+The app is available online: https://ben18785.shinyapps.io/distribution-zoo/

 ## To add a new distribution